-Personal Injury Claims against MoD
+Personal injury claims against MoD

-In particular military accidents involving training exercises, abseiling, defective equipment, diving, parachuting, road transport accidents, air and sea transport accidents, helicopter accidents, negligent military discharges, explosions, injuries as a result of exposure to extreme hot or cold weather and illnesses caused by exposure to harmful chemicals or dangerous materials.
+Training exercises, abseiling, defective equipment, diving, parachuting, road transport accidents, air and sea transport accidents, helicopter accidents, negligent military discharges, explosions, injuries as a result of exposure to extreme hot or cold weather and illnesses caused by exposure to harmful chemicals or dangerous materials.

-- Past, current and anticipated future pain and suffering
+- past, current and anticipated future pain and suffering

-- Anticipated loss of earnings, rank and career opportunities
+- anticipated loss of earnings, rank and career opportunities

-- Anticipated medical care required to support you in the future
+- anticipated medical care required to support you in the future

-- Prosthetics, rehabilitation aids and support to help you in the future.
+- prosthetics, rehabilitation aids and support to help you in the future